-9-3 Regeneration resistor
+8-3 Regeneration resistor

 If vertical drive (gravitational operation) such as elevating applications is performed or if sudden start-stop operation of a large inertia is repeated frequently, connect the regeneration resistor.

-Be sure to connect if an alarm or information of "overvoltage" was generated.
+Be sure to connect it if information or an alarm of overvoltage was generated.